-Hypotonia, ataxia, and delayed development (HADDS)
+Hypotonia ataxia and delayed development syndrome (HADDS)

 Children's Health℠ brings together multiple specialists to care for children with hypotonia, ataxia and delayed development syndrome (HADDS).
 From physical therapists to experts in brain development, we work together as a team to help your child and family build the strongest future possible.